Current Research Projects

 the moral meanings of taxpaying

-Braunstein's next book, My Tax Dollars: The Sacred Taxpayer and the Almighty Dollar, takes readers on a journey through America’s taxpaying culture, from its well-trodden center to its lesser-known edges and seedy underbelly.
+Braunstein's next book, My Tax Dollars: The Morality of Taxpaying in America, takes readers on a journey through America’s taxpaying culture, from its well-trodden center to its lesser-known edges and seedy underbelly.
 En route, readers will encounter propagandists and IRS agents; civic educators and popular songwriters; prophets and gurus; taxpayers and tax resisters.
 Through their stories, we learn that for most people most of the time, taxpaying is a mundane fact of life, like any other bill to be paid.
 Yet at certain points in time and for some people more than others, mundane taxpaying becomes infused with intense moral significance—sometimes positive, sometimes negative.
 Set against a backdrop of a deeply divided country and a modern world characterized by multiple and competing sacred forms, My Tax Dollars shows that once taxpaying is lifted out of the realm of the mundane, both the act of taxpaying and the use of tax dollars can each be framed as either sacred or profane, encouraging fiscal sacrifice on one hand and entrenched resistance on the other.
 Yet a close look at this contestation also reveals striking points of convergence.
 While the eclectic characters profiled in this book span the political spectrum and hold very different things dear, they recognize one sacred form in common: the autonomous and agentic individual taxpayer.
 Moreover, they agree that the tax dollar – like the almighty dollar more generally – is a powerful tool with which to advance their own sacred projects.

 The book and related writing focuses especially on the following groups and projects: